shelotfaizan/Flappy-bird-by-Faizan/README.md

 ## 🎮 How It Works

+* TO RUN the game paste the in your terminal
+* pip install pygame
 * Press **space / click** to make the bird jump.
 * Avoid hitting the pipes.
 * Each pipe passed = **1 point**.